Diagnostic Balance Testing

 There are a number of diagnostic tests available, ranging from X-rays and CT scans to more in-depth tests.
 Here are some of the most common:

 - Acoustic Immittance Measures.
-These tests evaluate the eardrum and middle ear and are used to determine which part of the ear is affected by hearing loss.
+These tests evaluate the integrity of the middle ear (eardrum, pressure mechanism and bones of the middle ear) and are used to determine which part of the ear is responsible for hearing and/or balance symptoms.

 - Audiometry.
-This hearing exam measures your ability to hear different sounds, pitches and frequencies.
-It can determine the nature and extent of your hearing loss and whether you will benefit from hearing aids or surgery.
+This hearing exam measures one’s ability to hear sounds at different pitches or frequencies.
+It can determine the nature and extent of hearing loss and whether one could benefit from hearing aids or surgery.

 - Videonystagmography.
 This test is used in the evaluation of patients with vertigo or dizziness/imbalance.
-The test looks to determine if the symptoms are stemming from a dysfunction of the balance system or inner ear.
+It measures whether a balance disorder can be attributed to a vestibular deficit (inner ear disease).